Honda Accord vs Toyota Camry

 Feature Showdown

-The Honda Accord features a 12.3-inch touchscreen paired with a 10.2-inch digital dash, while the Toyota Camry gets a 8-inch display.
+The Honda Accord features a 12.3-inch touchscreen paired with a 10.2-inch digital dash, while the Toyota Camry gets a 8-inch display and 7-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

 The Honda Accord stands out with wireless charging, power tailgate, Bose audio and ambient lighting that you will not find on the Toyota Camry.
 Which feature set matters more depends on your daily routine and priorities.